-2.1 CESM simulations and ERA-Interim reanalysis
+2.1 CESM simulations

 The present-day and future climate simulations are performed with the Community Earth System Model version 1 (CESM, Hurrell et al., 2013), based on restart files from the CESM large ensemble project (CESM-LENS, Kay et al., 2015).
-Atmo-

-- 5 spheric fields are saved at six-hourly temporal resolution, with a horizontal resolution of approximately 1° and 30 vertical levels.
-For the period both periods, 1990-1999 (present-day climate) and 2091-2100(end-of-century climate), respectively, five ten-year members of the ensemble will be are used to identify WCBs, resulting in 50 years of CESM data for present-day climate (1990-1999; HIST) and 50 years for an end-of-century climate (2091-2100; RCP85).
-In particular Specifically, the WCB identification is based on the following fields of the CESM simulations: horizontal wind components (U/V u.v., in - 10 m s-1), vertical wind speed (ω , in Pa s-1), and surface pressure (in hPa).
-Additionally, mean-sea level pressure (PSLSLP, in hPa) is used to identify surface cyclones.
+Atmospheric fields are saved at six-hourly temporal resolution, with a horizontal resolution of approximately 1° and 30 vertical levels.
+For the period 1990-1999 (present-day climate) and 2091-2100 (end-of-century climate) five ten-year members of the ensemble will be used to identify WCBs, resulting in 50 years of CESM data for present-day climate (1990-1999; HIST) and 50 years for an end-of-century climate (2091-2100; RCP85).
+In particular, the WCB identification is based on the following fields of the CESM simulation: horizontal wind components (U/V, in m s-1), vertical wind speed (ω , in Pa s-1) and surface pressure (in hPa).
+Additionally, mean-sea level pressure (PSL, in hPa) is used to identify surface cyclones.